syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/02.regions/docs.en.md

 When using the openstack client you can select the region by setting the `OS_REGION_NAME` variable accordingly.
 As an alternative you can override it with the command line option `--os-region-name <region name>`.

+**Note:** if you don't specify any region name in the `openrc` file or on the command line, the OpenStack client may pick a region in an unpredictable way, depending on what service you try to use.

 The following example shows how to use it:

 ```shell